forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 # Spread Analyses
+From
-Spread Analyses across the World and across different settings.
+* Geographical Spread Analyses across the World.
+* Observed Spread in different settings.

+it is inferred that severe Covid transmits in indoor dry air.

 > The individual spread is analysed on the page [individual spread](./individual_susceptibility_and_transmission.md).